MohamedBassem/pixyll/_drafts/2018-10-28-the-crappy-game.md

 ## Demo

-We played the game today over the internet (doing port forwarding on both routers) and recorded this demo.
-The demo is lagging a bit because the game was not designed for that.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2RfFhbd-tro" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-DEMO VIDEO
+Some of the clips in this demo are from an over the internet match.
+That's why some of them are a bit lagging, the game was designed only for local network matches 😌

 ## Grade